-As a formal disciplinary action, Probation is reported to state medical boards, if applicable, in the training verification process.
-In the event of unsatisfactory performance (depending upon the nature and/or extent of the unsatisfactory performance) or if at the end of the timeline specified in the written counseling improvement plan, the clinical trainee/research fellow's performance has not improved to the extent and within the period of time considered acceptable by the program, the clinical trainee/research fellow may be placed on Probation.
-The program invokes Probation status by written notification to the clinical trainee/research fellow.
-This formal written notification advises that his or her performance is not satisfactory and that includes a clear statement that the clinical trainee/research fellow is on Probation.
-This notice to the clinical trainee/research fellow shall include a detailed description of the unsatisfactory performance, the expectations for performance improvement and time parameters in which performance is to improve.
-As a result of probation, clinical trainee's clinical duties and other activities may be restricted or otherwise curtailed by the Program Director.
-Likewise, research fellow's duties and activities may be restricted or modified by the Research Supervisor/Program Director.
-Probation is considered disciplinary action.
+In the event that at the end of the timeline specified in the written counseling, the trainee's performance has not improved to the extent deemed acceptable by the program, or if the offense committed by the trainee is egregious enough in nature to necessitate skipping verbal and written counseling, the trainee may be placed on probation.
+The program invokes probation status to the trainee by written notification and using the GME Counseling & Remediation Form.
+This formal written notification advises the trainee that his/her performance is not satisfactory and includes a clear statement that the trainee is on probation.
+This notice to the trainee shall include a detailed description of the unsatisfactory performance, the expectations for performance improvement and time parameters in which performance is to improve and may include resources to facilitate improvement.
+The PD and trainee shall sign for the delivery and receipt of the notice.
+As a result of probation, and depending on the circumstances, some trainee clinical duties and other activities may be restricted or otherwise modified by the PD.
+Likewise, research fellow's duties and activities may be restricted or modified by the PD.
+Probation is considered a disciplinary corrective action and is reportable to credentialing agencies and state medical boards.
+This action is also considered adverse and as such is appealable by the trainee.
+In the event the probation occurs toward the end of the academic year, the trainee's current contract may be extended until the end of the probation period to allow time to meet competencies required for progression to the next level of training.